-This section is designed to gather together a variety of resources relating to health and sanctuary seekers.
+This section is designed to gather together a variety of resources relating to health and people seeking sanctuary.

-Please let us know if you have any suggestions of useful resources to add by emailing [email protected]
+Please let us know if you have any suggestions for useful resources to add by emailing [email protected]

 Disclaimer: The information provided in this section is intended for guidance only.
 It is not a substitute for professional advice and we cannot accept any responsibility for loss occasioned as a result of any person acting or refraining from acting upon it.